SiLab-Bonn/asiclab/readme.md

 1. Once the Fedora installer has loaded, select "Install to Hard Drive", choose your desired region and keyboard setup, and select the machine's solid state drive for install.
 After install has completed and the computer has rebooted, accept the prompt to opt into 'Third Party Repositories', and create a local user account called `asiclab`.
 Ask one of the older lab members for the default admin password for this account.
 (Password updated as of April 2023.)
 You should now be on the desktop.

-1. Verying [Verify network settings](network_configuration.md), including IP address and hostname, have been properly adopted from the department DNS server. `ping www.google.com` to make sure you have internet!
+1. [Verify network settings](network_configuration.md), including IP address and hostname, have been properly adopted from the department DNS server. `ping www.google.com` to make sure you have internet!
 Then turn on SSH in settings via  `Settings > Sharing > Enable Sharing > Enable Remote Login`.

    **From here forward, remote config management is possible.
 See [Ansible notes](ansible.md) for more info.**